atrium — Docs

 launcherOptions

-Inline UI controls shown in the launcher bar when this adapter is selected.
+Inline UI controls shown in the launcher when this adapter is selected.
 Supported kinds:

 • toggle — boolean switch.
 Present in argv only when true (via flagMap).